hyperium/tonic/README.md

 ## Contributing

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!
-We have a [contributing guide][guide] to help you get involved in the Tracing project.
+We have a [contributing guide][guide] to help you get involved in the Tonic project.

 [guide]: CONTRIBUTING.md